anoma/nspec/docs/architecture-1/abstractions/resource-old.md

 - Resolving conflicts created by defecting Controllers.
 - Updating the Controller list, when the most downstream Controller is offline or defected.

+!!! todo

-> TODO: Revise and concretise this section.
+     Revise and concretise this section.

+!!! todo

-> TODO: Should this be a List or a DAG?
+     Should this be a List or a DAG?

 ### Prefix
 The Prefix encodes information that not affect the behavior of the Resources inhabiting it, but determines a unique subtype with the same behaviors.
 It can for example be a set of Random Hashes or contain the Addresses of parties relevant to higher layers, e.g. Originator and Intended users of a Resource Type.

 ### Suffix
 The Suffix must be a nonce within the scope determined by a Prefix, to uniquely identify each resource.

+!!! todo

-> TODO: What exactly should the suffix be?
+     What exactly should the suffix be?
 Should it always be a the output of a cryptographic hash function, or just a bytestring of equivalent size?
 Should it be only one Hash size wide, or potentially a list as well?

 ### Quantity
 Resources carry an integer Quantity.
 Resources with quantity > 1 can be split into an arbitrary amount of Resources of the same Type with Quantity of at least = 1.
 The splitting of Resources happens via `ptx`s using Ephemeral Resources as a dummy input.